lcford2/coregs/README.md

 The easiest way to get these models is to use the `coregs_init_setup.py` script (run with `python coregs_init_setup.py`) that will download and put the models in locations COREGS expects them.
 These expected location of GRAPS and Temoa can be found in the `coregs_config.py` file and if you install the programs anywhere else, you can simply change those values to their correct locations and COREGS will run properly.
+Following the instructions below for downloading and installing GRAPS and Temoa will simply manually complete what the `coregs_init_setup.py` script does.

 After downloading the programs, GRAPS will need to be [compiled](#compiling-graps), the [python environment](#setup-python-environment) will need to be setup, and the [data for TVA](#data-retrieval) will need to be downloaded to run COREGS.
 Instructions for completing these tasks can be found below.